yuyangw/MolCLR/README.md

 ### Dataset

 You can download the pre-training data and benchmarks used in the paper [here](https://drive.google.com/file/d/1aDtN6Qqddwwn2x612kWz9g0xQcuAtzDE/view?usp=sharing) and extract the zip file under `./data` folder.
 The data for pre-training can be found in `pubchem-10m-clean.txt`.
-All the other benchmarks for fine-tuning are saved in each folder.
+All the databases for fine-tuning are saved in the folder under the benchmark name.
+You can also find the benchmarks from [MoleculeNet](https://moleculenet.org/).

 ### Pre-training